-The Company makes estimates and assumptions that may affect the reported amounts of assets and liabilities during the succeeding financial year.
-Estimates and judgments are continually evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-A source of estimation uncertainty in 2020 relates to the ongoing Covid-19 pandemic, which has impacted and continues to impact the markets in which the Company operates.
-Despite promising news related to ongoing vaccine distribution, uncertainty remains over the extent and duration of the disruption to business and the timing and degree of the economic recovery that may be expected to follow.
-The Company has made forward-looking projections using the macroeconomic indicators, such as real GDP, unemployment, and inflation, which were available as at the end of the reporting period.
-The heightened uncertainty means an increased likelihood that actual economic outcomes may vary from estimates used, resulting in differences between the current accounting estimates and the actual future results of the Company.
+A source of estimation uncertainty that originated in 2020 was the COVID-19 pandemic.
+While the worst of the health and economic effects of the pandemic have abated, some uncertainty remains in 2022 about the shape of the ongoing economic recovery and many aspects of the economy have not yet recovered to 2019 levels.
+The Group has made forward-looking projections using the macroeconomic indicators, such as real GDP, unemployment, and inflation, which were available as at the end of the reporting period.
+The residual uncertainty means an increased likelihood that actual economic outcomes will vary from estimates used, resulting in differences between the current accounting estimates and the actual future results of the Group.
+These uncertainties predominantly affected the measurement of expected credit losses on financial assets (see Note 3(d)).

-(a) The ultimate liability arising from claims made under insurance contracts
+(a) The ultimate liability arising from claims made under short-term insurance contracts

 The estimation of the ultimate liability arising from claims made under insurance contracts is an important accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the liability that the Company will ultimately pay for such claims in particular, the claims arising from motor, casualty and health insurance contracts.
-At 31 December 2020, the carrying amount of short-term insurance contracts (claims) was AFL 9,157 (2019: AFL5,133).
+At 31 December 2022, the carrying amount of short-term insurance contracts (claims) was AFL 4,671 (2021: AFL 5,217).